jshttp/cookie/README.md

 The default `decode` function is the global `decodeURIComponent`, wrapped in a `try..catch`.
 If an error is thrown it will return the cookie's original value.
 If you provide your own encode/decode scheme you must ensure errors are appropriately handled.
-Returning `undefined` from `decode` when parsing a `Cookie` header will skip the value so a later duplicate can be used.
+Custom decode functions can return `undefined`, which will skip the cookie during `parse` and try again with a future cookie of the same name.

 ## Example